 Reckless Rhine skippers from Frisia

-The aforementioned Vita et miracula sancti Goaris recounts two incidents with Frisian skippers who were too casual when passing the Lorelei.
+The aforementioned Vita et miracula sancti Goaris, written in the first half ninth century, recounts two incidents with specifically Frisian skippers who were too casual when passing the Lorelei.

 The first incident was a skipper traveling upstream, whose ship was towed by slaves or servants.
-The skipper didn't stop at the Saint Goar’s shrine because he was afraid of getting behind and wouldn't be able to finish the transport in time (Lebecq 1983).
+The skipper did not stop at the Saint Goar’s shrine because he was afraid of getting behind and would not be able to finish the transport in time (Lebecq 1983).
 We know Frisian skippers travelled in convoys (Van der Tuuk 2013).

 Negotiator ex supradicta Fresonum gente nauem per Rhenum flumen agebat et, ut moris est, quia aduerso flumine nauigabat, fune a suis nauem circa litus trahendam curauerat.